Interdisciplinary (IS)

 IS 4461 Sustainability Capstone (4)

 Enhancing environmentally sustainable, socially equitable, and economically viable communities is a complex and multidisciplinary process that requires formative evaluations, objective prioritization, and attentive planning.
 Students reflect on and apply theoretical sustainability concepts they have learned throughout their multidisciplinary coursework, evaluate sustainability practices in local communities, and create a project to enhance sustainability within a targeted local community.
-Springs.
 Not open to students who have earned credit for IS 4460.
-(INCO) (INCP)
+Instructor permission required.
+(INCO)